DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/02-Document Intelligence/02-solution.md

 ## 🎯 Step 10: Challenge Time!!

-- **Find a way to get your analyzed JSON data into the new Lakehouse in Microsoft Fabric**
+- **Find a way to get your analyzed JSON data into the your existing Lakehouse in Microsoft Fabric**

 ### 🔹 Hints:
 - Logic App